-What's the CR-V's interior and in-car technology like?
+What are the CR-V interior and in-car technology like?

 The CR-V provides a tasteful, if a tad dull, design aesthetic backed up with above-average materials and build construction for this segment.
 If you're a previous CR-V owner, you'll note that this most recent version features a higher-quality and more premium environment than past models.
 If you aren't, you'll still find it to have one of the nicest cabins in terms of quality, and also one of the most functional, as it boasts a number of clever storage solutions in the center console that we detail in our CR-V Interior Storage Driveway Test.
-The Touring trim, pictured, also features wireless charging for 2020.
+The Touring trim, pictured, also features wireless charging.
 While a good feature to have, it also shrinks the smartphone-holding bin that is usually there and does a poor job of preventing your phone from flying into the foot well.

-In the EX trim, the CR-V comes standard with an abundance of tech for a reasonable price that makes the base LX trim a bit of a moot point.
+Starting with the EX trim, the CR-V comes standard with an abundance of tech for a reasonable price that makes the base LX trim a bit of a moot point.
 You get three USB ports, Apple CarPlay, Android Auto, a variety of other smartphone integration apps and a six-speaker sound system.
 Controlling them is a 7-inch touchscreen, which isn't the CR-V's strongest element due to frequent glitches, iffy responses, lack of physical menu buttons and an occasionally confusing menu structure.
-Honda's newer interface found in the Odyssey and Accord corrects these issues and rival systems, particularly the Subaru Forester and Toyota RAV4, offer comparable features with a more user-friendly interface.
+Honda's newer interface found in the Odyssey and Accord corrects these issues, and rival systems, particularly the Subaru Forester, Ford Escape and Toyota RAV4, offer comparable features with a more user-friendly interface.

 How big is the CR-V?

-The 2020 CR-V is one of the larger "compact SUVs," at least on the inside, as Honda typically does a better job than most of maximizing every bit of interior space possible.
+The 2021 CR-V is one of the larger "compact SUVs," at least on the inside, as Honda typically does a better job than most of maximizing every bit of interior space possible.
 Although its overall exterior length and width are average for the segment, its passenger and cargo space are better than nearly every competitor.
 The 60/40-split reclining back seat provides genuine space and comfort for even large adults, while a rear-facing car seat easily fits in the middle position — even with taller passengers up front.
-Honda also provides LATCH anchors in all three seating positions (one reason we preferred it to the Subaru Forester for child seat fitment).
+Honda also provides LATCH anchors for all three seating positions (one reason we preferred it to the Subaru Forester for child seat fitment).
 Headroom is abundant regardless of the seating position or the presence of the available sunroof.

 The new CR-V Hybrid will come with the same excellent gasoline-electric powertrain found in the Honda Accord Hybrid.
 It consists of two electric motors and a 2.0-liter inline-four that together produce 212 horsepower, making the Hybrid the most-powerful CR-V. EPA fuel economy estimates stand at 40 mpg city, 35 mpg highway and 38 mpg combined.
 We achieved 35.4 mpg during our 100-mile test of the CR-V Hybrid.